Cooks with Soul

 This baked gouda mac & cheese recipe is on another level!
 It's made with Gouda, sharp cheddar, and Colby jack, plus a flour and butter roux, which results in a smooth, velvety, creamy cheese sauce.
 It's slightly more time-consuming because of the roux and we do not use any pre-shredded cheese, but it's absolutely worth the effort to shred your own cheese.

 This gouda mac and cheese is a perfectly balanced dish that’s not greasy or oily, but just the right amount of indulgent!
-You may also like our classic Southern mac and cheese recipe—it’s rich, comforting, and made with eggs for a custardy texture.
+You may also like our classic Southern baked mac and cheese recipe—it’s rich, comforting, and made with eggs for a custardy texture.

 gouda mac and cheese on a plate with a fork